 Moderate to high myopic people are twice as likely to develop glaucoma.
 (Mitchell 2000).
 Further, the detection of myopia is much more difficult due to the deforming of the optic nerve head as a result of ocular elongation.
 The optic nerve head is one of the structures closely examined for changes due to glaucoma.
 It is difficult to determine if the changes are due to myopic stretching or glaucoma.

 Treating Myopia Before It Progresses

-New research suggests nearsighted children who undergo several years of orthokeratology may end up with less myopia as adults, compared with children who wear eyeglasses or regular contact lenses during the peak years for myopia progression.
+New research suggests nearsighted children who undergo several years of myopia treatment may end up with less myopia as adults, compared with children who wear eyeglasses or regular contact lenses during the peak years for myopia progression.

-If your child has nearsightedness it is likely that each year you are told their vision is worse and the glasses need to be stronger.
+If your child has nearsightedness, it is likely that each year you are told their vision is worse and the glasses or contacts need to be stronger.
 Have you ever wondered if there is something to help slow or even stop the progression of myopia?
-If so, consider Ortho-K (Orthokeratology) for your child.
+If so, our doctors can recommend a treatment program for your child.

 Treating Myopia With Orthokeratology

 Paragon CRT (Paragon Vision Sciences) is a specific brand of corneal reshaping lenses, ortho-k, that has a proprietary lens design and fitting methodology, called corneal refractive therapy (CRT).
 These specially designed lenses that your child wears during sleep.
 At night, while they sleep, the lens gently reshapes your cornea.
 When they wake up, they can take off their lenses and have a clear view all day without glasses or contact lenses.

 Who Can Use Ortho-K?

 - Dry eyes sufferers or soft lens users who are uncomfortable with contact lenses towards the end of the day

 - Myopic children who play sports and swim